openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Scales this vector up or down so that it has the requested length.

+Parameters:
+length The desired length of the vector.